OctavianRotari/CV/README.md

 - Worked as a Logistic Manager and Consultant at a small start up in the transport sector.
 - My responsibilities included supporting the CEO, organising the inventory and managing stakeholders.
 - Whilst studying at Makers Academy I also created the website for the company which can be viewed here: blah .
-- The website was created using Node.js, Mongodb and express for the back-end and HtmlCss and JQuery for the front end.    https://auotrasporti.herokuapp.com/
+- The website was created using Node.js, Mongodb and express for the back-end and HtmlCss and JQuery for the front end, currently still working on the design. https://auotrasporti.herokuapp.com/( MVC )

 **Carrozeria Mattioli**